-The Arduino Finitie State Machine is based on 3 pillars; the configurator, HMI and the actual control.
+The Arduino Finitie State Machine is based on 3 pillars; the configurator, HMI and the actual Control.
 The details of the pillars are described in articles of this site.
 In all pillars there is one recurrent item; the Tag.
 Tagcodes are used in all the pillars of the AFSM; you have to define the Tags in the configurator and have to use the Tags in HMI and the actual control.
 Each tag is stored as a control module containing name, state, value and some other information used in HMI and the control.
 A tag is (mostly) bound to I/O, but that is not mandatory; when no I/O is attached, the tag is called a marker.
 The pillars in an AFSM project, are part of a so called Visual Studio Solution.
 When start making a new control; make a copy of the existing standard and create your specific AFSM solution.
-At the moment there is a standard based on the MEGA2560 and the DUE board.
-The new ESP32 standard will be available in May 2021.
+At the moment there is a standard based on the MEGA2560, the DUE board and the ESP32 WROOM.

 Every AFSM project exists of 3 (sub)projects; Configurator, HMI and Sketch

 The configurator is used to define all I/O for your control.
 The standard comes with an empty configuration.
 The configurator is also used for defining fsm states.
 You can read all about it in the details of the configurator tool.
 It is part of the VS Solution and is ready for use.

 The HMI, Human Interface, can be used in two different ways; as a very complete and sofisticated ready to run debug tool or you can use HMI to make your own custom HMI screens.
 It is all described in the different articles on the site.